shashi1273/Dremio-Workshop/content/60-Connecting to Tableau/601-sign-up.md

 <div style="text-align: left">

    <ol>
-       <li> Open a new tab in your browser and navigate to the following URL: https://sso.online.tableau.com/
+       <li> Open a new tab in your browser and navigate to the following URL: <a href = "https://sso.online.tableau.com/"/>Tableau</a>
 </li>
       <li> From the Tableau Online Sign-up Screen, click “Sign-Up”.